Cyphexl/placename-insights/docs/stats-geonames.md

 ![](https://i.loli.net/2019/05/19/5ce166929b17333331.jpg)

-This is similar to the previous plot, whereas a red dot indicates a city name consists many words, and a green dot indicates the contrary.
+The idea behind this image is similar to the previous plot, whereas a red dot indicates a city name consists of many words, and a green dot indicates the contrary.

 ### Experimenting with Placenames in China